Picture of a board room

 • Barbara Dobreen, Councillor, County of Grey

-Large Urban Caucus: Five (5) municipal elected officials and one (1) municipal employee
+Large Urban Caucus: Five (5) municipal elected officials to be elected

-Northern Caucus: Two (2) municipal elected officials from Northeastern Ontario and two (2) municipal elected officials from Northwestern Ontario
+Northern Caucus: Two (2) municipal elected officials from Northeastern Ontario to be elected

 • David Plourde, Mayor, Town of Kapuskasing